<

 Space blanket at minimum

-On a beginner peak, the most common injuries are sprained ankles, knee pain, blisters severe enough to immobilise, and head injuries from falls.
-None of these require medical training to initially manage — but they do require staying calm and following a clear sequence.
+On a beginner peak, the most common injuries are sprained ankles, knee pain, blisters severe enough to immobilize, and head injuries from falls.
+Generally, none of these require medical training to initially manage — but they do require staying calm and following a clear sequence.
+Specifically, follow the 5-step protocol below in order: STOP, ASSESS, TREAT, DECIDE, SHELTER.

 Do not move the injured person until you’ve assessed what happened.
 Sit everyone down.
 Take a breath.
 Panic decisions — trying to carry someone down a steep slope immediately — create second injuries.
 The first 60 seconds should be assessment, not action.